umangag07/Django_Apps/README.md

-# Django_Apps
+# Django

- ## These apps can be used for pre exsisting website created using django framework or you can create new using all these apps.
+## Contain Django apps(you can use use these in your projects with few changes that are specified) and full projects.

 ## Install
 python and pip should be downloaded already.